 SAMCO Capital Markets, Inc. (the "Financial Advisor") is employed as Financial Advisor to the District to assist in the issuance of the Bonds.
 In this capacity, the Financial Advisor has compiled certain data relating to the Bonds that is contained in this Official Statement.
 The Financial Advisor has not independently verified any of the data contained herein or conducted a detailed investigation of the affairs of the District to determine the accuracy or completeness of this Official Statement.
 Because of their limited participation, the Financial Advisor assumes no responsibility for the accuracy or completeness of any of the information contained herein.
-The fee of the Financial Advisor for services with respect to the Bonds is contingent upon the issuance and sale of the Bonds.
-In the normal course of business, the Financial Advisor may from time to time sell investment securities to the District for the investment of bond proceeds or other funds of the District upon the request of the District.
+The fee of the Financial Advisor for services with respect to the Bonds is contingent upon the securities to the District for the investment of bond proceeds or other funds of the District upon the request of the District.